No One (2 Unlimited song)

 "No One" is a song recorded by Belgian/Dutch Eurodance band 2 Unlimited, released in September 1994 as the second single from their third album, Real Things (1994).
 Co-written by bandmembers Ray Slijngaard and Anita Dels, it was a top 10 hit in at least six countries, as well as on the Eurochart Hot 100, where the song reached number ten.
-It features a reference to "That's the Way Love Goes" by Janet Jackson and the accompanying music video, directed by La La Land, features the band performing on the beach by Great Barrier Reef in Australia.
+It features a reference to "That's the Way Love Goes" by Janet Jackson and the accompanying music video, directed by Iain Titterington and Badger Smith, features the band performing on the beach by Great Barrier Reef in Australia.

 Critical reception

 In his weekly UK chart commentary, James Masterton commented, "What a nuisance.
 Here I am all set to launch an account of a new 2 Unlimited single with a witty precis of the melodic and formulaic similarity to everything else they have ever released and what happens?
 They go and release a track that sounds completely different to all the others!
 Joking aside, it is absolutely true, 'No One' being the closest they will probably ever get to a conventional pop song and more deservedly a smash hit than some of their recent output.
 It could well end up their third Top 10 hit of the year and is now their 11th consecutive Top 20 hit."
 David Stubbs from Melody Maker opined that the song "is apt."

 Pan-European magazine Music & Media wrote, "It's their first reggae attempt, and no one has blended it with Euro dance so seamlessly before."
 Music & Media editor Maria Jimenez remarked that "2 Unlimited have turned their pop rave into tropical pop grooves."
 Alan Jones from Music Week gave the song a score of four out of five, adding, "This is a good deal slower than usual, but still relies on the he-rap, she-sing template.
 Likely to garner less club support but may attract some first-time supporters."
 Iestyn George from NME commented, "He's not a very good rapper that feller, but he plays the pop star to a T." James Hamilton from the Record Mirror Dance Update described it as a "rapped (mentioning Janet Jackson!), cooed and organ wheezed attractive jaunty skipper" in his weekly dance column.
 Female pop-punk duo Shampoo reviewed the song for Smash Hits, giving it three out of five.